RyaxTech/ansible-hpc-cluster/README.md

 ## Configuration

+* The configuration expects to have Ubuntu OS and ubuntu user created
-* create private key pairs for the user to launch the playbooks (the user needs to have sudo rights)
+* create private key pairs for the user ubuntu to launch the playbooks (the user needs to have sudo rights)
 * insert your public keys into `playbooks/template/authorized_keys`
 * change the IPs and hostnames in `inventory/hosts.yaml` to reflect your cluster
 * change the slurm node names hardware characteristics in `playbooks/templates/slurm.conf.j2` to reflect your cluster
 * you may change the slurm version in playbook/slurm.yaml
 * Slurmdbd is configured but not started automatically
-* Follow detailed instructions below regarding the playbooks you need to install
+* Follow detailed instructions below regarding the playbooks you need to install.
+The first 3 playbooks are mandatory for slurm to function correctly.
+The last 2 playbooks are optional.

 ## Install NFS